Entropic equality for worst-case work at any protocol speed: Application to solid-state system: Electron box

 The system (Fig.~\ref{WorkDist::fig:6}) consists of a large metallic electrode $R$ that serves as a charge reservoir, a small metallic island (or quantum dot) $D$, and a gate electrode.
 The island $D$ is coupled only capacitively to the gate electrode but couples to the reservoir $R$ capacitively and via tunnelling.
 The Hamiltonian has four parts:

 The first two terms,

 describe the non-interacting parts of the electrode $R$ and the island $D$.
 Here, $c_k^\dag$ ($d_q^\dag$) creates an electron with momentum $\hbar k$ ($\hbar q$) and energy $\varepsilon_k$ ($\varepsilon_q$).
-The single-particle dispersions $\varepsilon_k$ and $\varepsilon_q$ form continua of energy levels. $H_C$ signifies the Coulomb interaction among electrons confined in the island.
-Describing it within the capacitor model is sufficient:
+The single-particle dispersions $\varepsilon_k$ and $\varepsilon_q$ form continua of energy levels. $H_C$ is responsible for the electron-electron interaction on the island.
+We adopt a capacitive model as recounted below.
+Finally, the tunnelling of electrons between $R$ and $D$ is described by

+wherein $\eta$ is the tunnelling amplitude. $\eta$ is assumed not to depend on momenta (or on energy), as in common metals that have wide conduction bands.

+The effective semiclassical model describes equilibrium: Suppose that an electron tunnels between the island $D$ and the reservoir $R$.
+The tunneling jolts the system out of equilibrium, but the system equilibrates quickly: Coulomb repulsions redistribute the electrons throughout the circuit.
+After the redistribution, the junction carries the equilibrium charge $Q_J$, and the gate carries the equilibrium charge $Q_g$.
+These charges are regarded as being ``on'' the island $D$, due to the island's capacitive couplings to the reservoir $R$ and to the gate.
+(The island carries also \emph{excess} electrons, discussed below.)
+The electrons continue to repel each other, imbuing the system with the equilibrium Coulomb energy

-wherein $C_J$ and $C_g$ denote the junction and gate capacitances, and $Q_J$ and $Q_g$ are equilibrium charges stored on them.
+wherein $C_J$ and $C_g$ denote the junction and gate capacitances.
 One can find that